avigewirtz/avigewirtz.github.io-/make/incremental-builds.md

 gcc -c intmath.c
 gcc intmath.o testintmath.o -o testintmath
 ```
+The process would be the same if we were to modify testintmath.c.
+Notice, however, that if modify intmath.h, we'd have to recompile both intmath.c and testintmath.c, since they both #include it.

 {% hint style="info" %}
 It's important to understand that the underlying GCC build process is the same irrespective of whether we build our program via two commands: